Don’t Believe Their False Hope

 Like and Share This:

 Peace.
 Love.
-Go Forth and Have Faith in the God of Time.
+Go Forth and Seek The Truth.

 Back to Daily Bread?